drfmunoz/work-with-freddy/README.md

 * Feedback should happen as quickly as possible

 ## One on One (1:1)
 I have regular 1:1 with most people in my organization at least once a quarter.
-If you are my direct report, expect to receive a meeting invite for a 1:1 of at least 30 minutes.
+If you are my direct report, expect to receive a meeting invite for a 1:1 of at least 30 minutes (sometimes 45 min or 1 hour).

 To better structure our 1:1s, please come prepared with a discussion topic, candid feedback, questions, burning issues, etc. Remember, 1:1s are meetings primarily for you and your topics.
 We will always start with what you have in mind and move to my items.
 Also, our 1:1s are not status meetings unless you want to talk about statuses.